benjspitler/benjspitler.github.io/ksa_polar.md

 library(grid)
 library(cowplot)

 [//]: # Reading in the data from .csv file.
-This .csv contains 3000+ rows, each of which contains information on a discrete individual sentenced to death by an Egyptian court between 2011 and 2018
+This .csv contains 700+ rows, each of which contains information on a discrete individual executed in Saudi Arabia between 2014 and 2019
-EDPI <- read.csv ("egypt_individuals_csv.csv", header=TRUE, sep=",", stringsAsFactors=FALSE)

-[//]: # Reading in the data
 KSA <- read.csv ("KSA_individuals_csv.csv", header=TRUE, sep=",")

 [//]: # Converting KSA date column to date type